sandjelkovic/dispatchd/README.md

  Application to notify when episodes go live or aggregate those notifications in reports

 #### Purpose
-Goal of this application is to provide updates for episodes air dates in the form of customisable reports.
+Functional goal of this application is to provide updates for episodes air dates in the form of user customisable reports.

+#### State
+The whole application is being migrated to a distributed architecture.
+While the core-service application might work for some use cases, the goal is to split the core-service.

 #### Media content provider services
 * Currently, only https://trakt.tv/ is being used to retrieve information about Shows, Seasons and Episodes, including air dates.
 * Importing of shows to local database is also supported only from trakt.

-#### Credentials to update
-* trakt.appId
-* trakt.appSecret

 #### Importing shows
 At this moment, only trakt is supported for imports.
 URL that needs to be provided to the importer endpoint is in form of `https://trakt.tv/shows/star-trek-the-next-generation`